mineiros-io/terraform-google-service-account-iam/README.md

 ## Reporting Issues

-We use GitHub [Issues] to track community reported issues and missing features.
+We use GitHub [Issues] to track community-reported issues and missing features.

 ## Contributing